shayyz-code/poolang/README.md

 # PooLang

-This is my tiny interpreted language written in Rust, featuring variable declarations, arithmetic operations, conditional statements, and control flow.
+A Tiny Interpreted language written in Rust, featuring variable declarations, arithmetic operations, conditional statements, and control flow.
 This project includes a lexer, parser, and interpreter.
 The name `Poo` originates from Guinea Pig translated from `Burmese`.

 ## Crafted by **Shayy**